 With our cat genetic database growing more every day, now there is much more data to compare your cat’s genetics with.
-We have twice as many pedigree animal DNA, which means that we can match your cat’s DNA closer to what it can truly be.
+We have twice as many purebred cat DNA, which means that we can more closely match your cat's genetic similarity to other cat breeds.

 Why are some breeds missing that dominated before?

 With this latest update, we have increased the databases and added a lot more modern-day purebred DNA samples.
 We’ve also been able to better define some breeds based on this new data.
 This meant that we have more cats of each breed, the breeds are better defined and thus we can do a better job seeing which of the markers are similar to your cat.
 Simply said – we got better, and especially around breeds that are genetically similar, the similarities to your cat changed.